History of Eglin Air Force Base: Vietnam War

 In early 1972, a squadron of Republic F-84F Thunderstreaks were retired to Eglin to serve as range targets.
 Last operated by the 170th Tactical Fighter Squadron, 183rd Tactical Fighter Group, Illinois ANG, and flown to Eglin in Vietnam-era camouflage to serve as live fire targets when that unit became the first Air National Guard group to reequip with F-4 Phantom IIs after corrosion discovered in wings of remaining F-84 fleet.
 One example, taken out to the range, was retrieved by helicopter for the infant Air Force Armament Museum.

 The final QF-104 Starfighter drone operation took place 3 July 1972 when 56-0737 flew an unmanned mission and was killed by an AIM-9J Sidewinder missile, its 21st unmanned mission.
 The two F-104Ds assigned to base flight (formerly assigned at George AFB, California), are turned over to the Puerto Rico Air National Guard as the QF-104 program ends in the summer of 1972.
 One of these airframes, 57-1331, later returns to Eglin in 1975 for display at the infant Air Force Armament Museum.

 The last ADM-20C Quail operational test was flown at the Eglin AFB water test area on 13 July 1972.

 The sole Windecker YE-5A low-visibility airframe, 73-1653, c/n 005, delivered to the Air Force in February 1973, underwent radar reflectivity testing for five years at Eglin beginning in 1973 by both the USAF and Lockheed.
 With a glass-fiber airframe and internally fitted RAM, it was an early contributor of data on "stealth" designs.
-This airframe was destroyed in a crash during a classified test in 1985 after it had left Eglin.